csound-plugins/libcsound/docs/introduction.rst

 .. note::

-    *csound* should be installed before these bindings can be used.
-Any version
-    >= 6.18 should work. **csound 7** is explicitely supported and is the recommended version to use.
-See `installation`_.
+    Csound does not need to be installed manually: if it cannot be found it is installed automatically on import (see `installation`_).
+Any version >= 6.18 can be used. **csound 7** is explicitly supported and is the recommended version to use.

 Rendering in real-time